AHI Youth Council: REACH

 Meet the REACH Members

-Fanta is a senior at Washtenaw Technical Middle College, and this is her first year on TAC TAC!
+Fanta is a senior at Washtenaw Technical Middle College, and this is her first year on REACH!
 She believes that there needs to be more input from those affected at the hands of health care providers.
 She is very enthusiastic about adolescents’ experiences with mental health professionals.
 She wants to help them understand their emotional, psychological, and well-being so that they can communicate and get the help they hope for and need.
 Outside of school, Fanta loves to paint and meditate.
 She also participates in her school’s National Honor Society.
 She plans to pursue a career in Adolescent Psychology.
-She is excited to work with TAC TAC because it allows her to make change happen.
+She is excited to work with REACH because it allows her to make change happen.

 Yeina is a junior at Pioneer High School and hopes to study biology in college.
 Yeina wants to be there for little kids and find an organization that lets her be a voice for adolescents, and she aspires to help their needs.
 She is also a part of the end sexual violence club and a part of the Ann Arbor Youth Council.
 She plays volleyball, basketball, and is in track.
 Yeina also loves to read and go shopping.